omnifaces/oyena/action/README.md

 # OmniFaces Oyena Action

-The OmniFaces Oyena Action module delivers you with an action framework that you can use with Eclipse Mojarra.
+The OmniFaces Oyena Action module delivers you with an action framework that you can use with Eclipse Mojarra or Apache MyFaces.

 ## Prerequisites

-Your project should already be configured to use Eclipse Mojarra.
+Your project should already be configured to use Eclipse Mojarra or Apache MyFaces.

 ## Configuration

 To use it in your web application you will need to do the following:

 1. Add the Maven dependency
-3. Add a beans.xml
 4. Add a Servlet mapping for the Oyena Action Servlet

 ### Add the Maven dependency